snotskie/ttrpg/site/src/playing.md

 If multiple characters are Defenders together in a Contest, or are performing a coordinated Check, then they each perform their respective rolls, and if at least half would succeed the Check or win the Contest, then the group as a whole succeeds or wins.

+In general, once characters become a group as part of a Check or Contest, they remain a group until the end of the Check or Contest.

 !!! warning "Rules Note: Group Defenders"
-    A character cannot, as part of their attack, force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.
+    A character cannot force other characters to become a group of Defenders, unless an Ability, item, or situation would allow.

-### Simultaneous Actions

-Other times, several characters want to complete conflicting actions, all at the same time, as they compete towards their respective goals.
+## Actions: Level 3

+There are special rules for when several characters are working towards competing aims at the same time.

+### The Camera Rule

+To resolve complex situations where several actions are competing for control of the narrative, *Humanity, Blessed* follows The "Camera Rule," inspired by how complex scenes are handled in film and television.

+The "Camera Rule" has three parts:

-However, a character cannot be a part of multiple Contests or Checks at the same time.
+- A character cannot be a part of multiple Contests or Checks at the same time.

-And when multiple characters attempt to perform actions that would require Checks or Contests at the same time, only one of these actions can drive the central narrative.
+- When multiple characters attempt to perform actions that would require Checks or Contests at the same time, only one of these actions can drive the central narrative.
 This is the Focal Action.

-Other actions that were attempted at the same moment, the Side Actions, could still occur.
+- Other actions that were attempted at the same moment, the Side Actions, could still occur.
 However, they could also be interrupted, muddled by the chaos of the situation, abandoned by the character in response to the results of the Focal Action, or so on; such actions are not considered wins, losses, failures, or successes, they simply don't go all the way from idea to execution.

+### Simultaneous Actions

+When several characters want to complete conflicting actions, all at the same time, as they compete towards their respective goals, this requires a round of simultaneous actions.

-To resolve simultaneous actions, follow these steps:
+To resolve a round of simultaneous actions, follow these steps:

 1. **Determine the Focal Action:** All characters roll for their attempted actions, as though they were performing their Check or performing their Contest as the Attacker.
 Only the highest of these rolls continues through as the Focal Action, with the DM resolving ties.
 2. **Resolve the Focal Action:** The Focal Action is then resolved.
 If the Focal Action had Defenders, they perform their rolls as Defenders for that Contest.
 3. **Determine and Resolve any Side Actions:** Side Actions are then determined and resolved.
-Starting with the character that rolled the lowest in step 1, if that character has already been involved in another Check or Contest this simultaneous action, regardless if it was for a Check or as an Attacker or Defender, that character no longer has the opportunity to act this simultaneous action.
+Starting with the character that rolled the lowest in step 1, if that character has already been involved in another Check or Contest this simultaneous action, regardless if it was by choice, that character no longer has the opportunity to act this simultaneous action.
 Otherwise, the character decides: Do they continue with their original idea, adapt it to the new situation around them, follow a brand new idea, or abandon acting altogether?
 If they choose to act, the character then performs their Check or Contest as usual to resolve their chosen course of action.
 If this action involves other characters, those characters cannot have already been involved in another Check or Contest already this simultaneous action.
 Then repeat this process with the character who rolled the next lowest in step 1.
 4. **End:** Once all characters have either been involved in a Check, Contest, or chosen not to act, the simultaneous action is resolved.

 For example, if two characters are attacking one another at the same time, then each character first rolls as Attackers, narrating how they attempt to attack.
 Then only the higher roll goes through as an attack and as the Focal Action--the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
 Then the lower roller rolls as a Defender against the attack, narrating how they respond, and effects are determined as usual.
 And as there were only two characters in this exchange, there were no opportunities for Side Actions by other characters.